Deer diary: The Attingham herd

 Attingham’s Deer Park was created in 1798 as part of Thomas, 2nd Lord Berwick’s grand improvements to the Mansion and grounds.
 Today, around 200 fallow deer, descended from the original herd live in the park.
 Take a stroll along the Deer Park, Woodland, or World War II walk for a glimpse of Attingham's popular residents.

-Deer diary: Winter/spring
+Deer diary: Summer

 A love of deer